zhuorg/leo-editor/README.md

-# leo-editor
+# gh-pages - leoeditor.com

-The code for leo-editor. branches.md describes the different branches
+THis branch hosts Leo's website on Github.

-Leo's website.
 The html is output from a series of @file nodes in LeoDocs.leo and the documentation is rendered to html by the rst3 command and Sphinx.

-Please see LeoDocs.leo for instructions.
+Please see leo-editor/leo/doc/LeoDocs.leo for instructions on how to build the html.